You can mount one or more Persistent Volume Claims (PVCs) directly to your Hazelcast cluster.

 Define one or more PVCs in the

-section of your Hazelcast custom resource (CR). -
+persistenceVolumeClaimssection of your Hazelcast custom resource (CR). -

 Each PVC will be mounted at

-is the value of the name field in your PVC configuration. -
+/data/<name>, where<name>is the value of the name field in your PVC configuration. -

 For more information, see the API.
-For a tutorial on enabling persistence, see Persist Map Entries on Disk
+For a tutorial on enabling persistence, see Persist map entries on disk.

 Example: Configure diagnostics with a named PVC

-Below is an example configuration that shows how to define a PVC and use it for diagnostics logging by specifying the pvcName
+The following example configuration shows how to define a PVC and use it for diagnostics logging by specifying the pvcName field.
+The diagnostics logs will be stored in the PVC mounted at /data/diagnostics-pvc-volume.

 apiVersion: hazelcast.com/v1alpha1